msiemens/tinydb/docs/extend.rst

 Write Custom Middleware
 -------------------------

 Sometimes you don't want to write a new storage module but rather modify the behaviour of an existing one.
-As an example we'll build middleware that filters out any empty items.
+As an example we'll build middleware that filters out empty items.

 Because middleware acts as a wrapper around a storage, they needs a ``read()`` and a ``write(data)`` method.
 In addition, they can access the underlying storage